savannahghi/mycarehub/README.md

 This application is deployed via Google Cloud Build ( <https://cloud.google.com/build> ) to Google Cloud Run ( <https://cloud.google.com/run> ).
 There's a `cloudbuild.yaml` file in the home folder.
 Secrets (e.g production settings) are managed with Google Secret Manager ( <https://cloud.google.com/secret-manager> ).

+## Dependency injection

+We use [wire](https://github.com/google/wire)  for dependency injection.
+To register a new use case, after adding your code to the Provider, you can regenerate dependency injection for wire with the following command:

+`wire gen ./wire`